kokes/blog/_posts/2019-05-31-busting-apis-to-win-hulkbuster.md

 score = intercept + a_pos + b_pos + c_pos + ... + y_pos + z_pos + error
 ```

+The idea works like this: I assume the model does something like a [Levenshtein distance calculation](https://en.wikipedia.org/wiki/Levenshtein_distance), so if `abcd` is the true string, `abdc` is better than `badc`, because the former requires only one swap.
+From this insight, I should be able to model individual letter positions - if `a` is supposed to be at the very end, the model will score those strings were `a` is towards the end of the string, other things being equal (which is the regression proposition).
+Then, the estimated parameters will tell me where the individual letters should be positioned in order to get maximum score.

 I tried simple OLS, bits of logistic regression... to no avail.
 Well, I had some info from the model, but not nearly enough to go on.
 We'll get to my failing of this approach later on.

 ### My fourth go - correct regression